Elmegaard1901/Project-Jar-FAB-2025/README.md

 - **Misplaced jar tracking** to identify incorrectly placed items
 - **Mock mode** for testing without hardware

+**⚠️ Network Requirement**: Computer and mobile device must be on the same Wi-Fi network for QR codes to work properly.

 ## 🏗️ System Architecture

 The system consists of two main components: